Submitted by Taps Coogan on the 5th of June 2019 to The Sounding Line.

 According to Jerome Powell, the greatest monetary challenge of our era is not how to normalize policy, it is the certainty that monetary policy will return to zero, and hence the challenges that will imply for maintaining inflation expectations at 2%.

 “It’s time to rethink long-run strategies.”
-“The proximity of interest rates to the ELB has become the has become the preeminent monetary policy challenge of our time” – Jerome Powell
+“The proximity of interest rates to the ELB has become the preeminent monetary policy challenge of our time” – Jerome Powell

 If you ask me what the greatest monetary challenge of our era is, I would say: How will central banks resolve the seemingly intractable problem of overly accomodative monetary policy leading to financial bubbles that are so large that deflating them becomes self-defeating?